ABOUT THE CLINIC

 The Small Business Accounting and Projection Clinic has limited resources and cannot work with every entrepreneur or business that applies for services.
 If you would like to be considered, please use the Service Request form below.
 Upon completion of the form:

 - We will contact candidates who meet the client criteria (defined at left) to schedule a further screening interview, held either via phone or video conference.
 Screening interviews typically occur bi-weekly.
-Candidates who are not qualified at this time will be notified via email.
+Candidates who are not qualified will be notified via email.

 - After the screening interview, we will let you know if you are a good fit for our Clinic at this time.
 This determination is based on current Clinic capacity, your “readiness” as defined in CLIENT CRITERIA, and overall fit with clinic objectives.

-- For those accepted to the Clinic, we will provide a detailed list of all clinic input needs.
-This list will include completion of an electronic request for consulting form from the SBDC.
+- For those accepted to the Clinic, we will provide a detailed list of clinic input needs.

-- Once all client input needs are received, your project will be placed on the schedule.
-Project completion time is typically 10 business days from scheduled start date.
+- Once client inputs are received, your project will be placed on the schedule.
+Project completion time is typically 15-20 business days from scheduled start date.

 The Wisconsin SBDC Network is a proud part of the Institute for Business & Entrepreneurship in the University of Wisconsin System.